-Tool Position at end of Roof Panel When seaming at the eave or ridge of the roof panel, the seaming must be done in two steps.
+When seaming at the eave or ridge of the roof panel, the seaming must be done in two steps.
 For the first, position the end of the seaming tool at 6" from the end of the roof panel and seam that area.

-When seaming at the eave or ridge of the roof panel, the seaming must be done in two steps.
-For the first, position flush with the end of the roof panel and seam that area.
+For the second step, position the end of the seaming tool flush with the end of the roof panel and seam that area.